 Posted on November 29, 2018 by Jenn Zatopek

-The diner is situated near a busy intersection so I take a seat in a quiet corner of the cafe, watching the cars drift by and the russet leaves blow on a slender tree just outside the back door.
+The diner is situated near a busy intersection so I take a seat in a quiet corner of the cafe, watching the cars drift by while the russet leaves blow on a slender tree just outside the back door.
 I’m caught in a beautiful reverie, a flow of sorts, of relaxing into the only moment I have: the present.

 The cognizance hits me in my chest and face, as I feel the air expand slowly in my lungs and a smile spreads broadly across my face: I love myself.
-I love the gloriously imperfect and shambolic worthy woman that I am.
+I love the gloriously imperfect and every-shifting woman that I am.
 All of us are this way, really, when we get to the end of the day, the week, the year.
 When we really get honest with ourselves, we are all totally dynamic, always changing and never, ever the same each day.

 Beautiful.
 Emotional and messy.
 Beloved.

 This relationship I have with myself is a great and holy gift, and it’s one that I have longed for my whole life long.
-Over the years, just recently, I have worked quite hard at meditation, of following prescript prayers and reciting affirmations to validate my worth.
+Over the years, just recently, I have worked quite hard at meditation, of following scripted prayers and reciting affirmations to validate my worth.